Kleeraphie/MKV-Subtitle-Converter/README.md

 ## Requirements

 - The program needs [Tesseract](https://github.com/tesseract-ocr/tesseract) to be installed to use OCR.
-If you use Windows, you also need to put the `tessdata` folder in your PATH.
+If you use Windows, you also need to put the `Tesseract-OCR` folder in your PATH.
 - To extract and replace the subtitles the program also needs [MKVToolNix](https://mkvtoolnix.download/).

 ## Tips